 Being able to apply a hoof poultice is a key part of good horse husbandry, so we caught up with Dr Stuart Thorne MRCVS to get some expert tips

-I’ve watched a client struggling to get a poultice on — they’d got the poultice in place and the vet wrap on top.
-They were trying to get the silver tape on, which they were dropping.
-As it was a shavings bed, every time they dropped the tape it picked up all the bedding making it impossible to use.
+I’ve watched a client struggling to get a poultice on — they’d got the poultice in place and the cohesive bandage (eg: vet wrap) on top.
+They were struggling to get the hard-wearing 10cm-wide outer cloth tape (eg: Duck tape) on to protect the dressing.
+The horse was on a shavings bed and every time they dropped the tape it picked up all the bedding making it impossible to use.

-The thing I always do with the silver tape, which you can do on a stable door, is create a criss-cross square before you begin.
-Then once you have the poultice and vetwrap on, all you need to do is put the whole square on rather than struggling with a roll of tape.
+Top tip number 1: before you begin, create a criss-cross square of cloth tape and tack it on to your stable door or wall so it’s within easy reach.
+Then once you have the poultice and bandage on, all you need to do is apply the whole square to the base of the hoof rather than struggling with a roll of tape.

 Horse owners and vets face difficult decisions everyday.
 Vet Roger Lee lists the toughest choices an owner will ever have